 There are no listed buildings in the vicinity of the site.
-The Church Inn building on the site, to be demolished, whilst being a historic building with some features of interest retained to the façade does not have any interior features of historic value retained.
+The Church Inn building on the site proposed to be demolished, is of some local value.
+Although it retains limited features of interest to the façade there is very little in terms of any interior features of historic value retained.
 The building in its current disused state that is an attractor for anti-social behaviour and does not contribute positively to the street scene or to the character of the local area.
-Therefore point 7 of Policy H12 is not considered to be complied with.
+Therefore point 7 of Policy H12 is considered to be complied with.